noir-lang/noir/docs/docs/dev_docs/cli/main.md

 #include_code get-accounts yarn-project/end-to-end/src/cli_docs_sandbox.test.ts bash

 You will see a that a number of accounts exist that we did not create.
-The Sandbox initialises itself with 3 default accounts.
+The Sandbox initializes itself with 3 default accounts.
 Save one of the printed accounts (not the one that you generated above) in an environment variable.
 We will use it later.

 ```bash
 export ADDRESS2=<Account address printed by the above command>